 How to prepare

-There are no facts to learn and no lessons to revise in preparation for the test.
-Instead you should concentrate on exercising the relevant parts of your brain, and on familiarising yourself with the test format.
+There are no facts to learn in preparation for the test.
+However we strongly recommend you make use of our preparation materials which will help you concentrate on exercising the relevant parts of your brain, and on familiarising yourself with the test format.

 The LNAT is a 2¼ hour test in two sections.